adam-hamland/python_cheatsheets/python_cheatsheet.md

 ### List Declaration

 Lists are a way of storing multiple elements of data.
-Lists are one of many iterables.
+Lists are one of many iterable data structures.

 Lists can store data of any type and even contain multiple different types of data.